Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Februari 2026 14.52.41 UTC
+- WIB: Rabu, 4 Februari 2026 15.56.35 UTC
-- WITA: Rabu, 4 Februari 2026 15.52.41 UTC
+- WITA: Rabu, 4 Februari 2026 16.56.35 UTC
-- WIT: Rabu, 4 Februari 2026 16.52.41 UTC
+- WIT: Rabu, 4 Februari 2026 17.56.35 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: attitude
+Kategori: motivational